AIPB07/calculator/README.md

 ![Calculator](demo/calculator.gif)

 ## Installation and Usage
-This app can be used by running a local server by running the following command in the root directory (with python installed):
+This app can be used by running a local server by typing the following command in the root directory (with python installed):

 ```bash
 python -m http.server